Pakistan fights isolation as cricket host after New Zealand withdrawal | Cricket News | ExBulletin

 Pakistan fights isolation as cricket host after New Zealand withdrawal | Cricket News

-The Blackcaps canceled their first Pakistani series in 18 years with Wellington’s support on Friday, just before the first one-day international was set to kick off in Rawalpindi.
+The blackheads their first Pakistan series in 18 years with Wellington’s support on Friday, just before the first one-day international was to kick off in Rawalpindi.

 The decision has shaken cricket-mad Pakistan as the country still recovers from the 2009 militant attack on the Sri Lankan team in Lahore, which left six players injured.